olemis/repo-info/README.md

 All Done, thank you.
 ```

-Now you can check your folder to see the created files, will have a folder named "repo-info" with the data on it.
+Now you can check your fs to see the created files/folders, you will have a README.md and two folders named local & remote.
 Now you can remove the drib.sh file if you like or let it be for future updates.

 ## Search & process all tags for a given image.